 Our youngest prospective Whitefieldians are invited to participate in Kindergarten and Pre-K Round Up in the Spring, which gives parents a chance to talk face to face with teachers while children are assessed for placement and enjoy their first taste of classroom activities and interactions.
 Read more about our most requested tips for new Kindergarten / Pre-K parents.

 Parents who cannot pick up their Pre-K-6th grade children when the school bell rings can take advantage of our After Care program.
 Students are able to play, study and socialize until Mom or Dad’s day ends.

 Mrs. Amy McIntosh is in the kitchen preparing a hot lunch for students that is both nutritious and a great value for families.
 Meals always include fresh, healthy ingredients and are made with as much care as a lunch that Mom or Dad can prepare.

 Whitefield graduates are well equipped to pursue degrees and vocations as engineers, nurses, artists, missionaries, business owners and any other occupations imaginable.
 Whitefield seniors averaged in the 90th percentile in the ACT and SAT standardized tests and 100% of our students qualified in the essay portion of the exam.
 This placed them higher than students in all of the public schools in Johnson County and Kansas City.

 Six graduates have been recognized as National Merit Finalists, Semi-Finalists or Commended Scholars.
 Average students, regardless of grade level or subject matter, routinely score in the top 10-15% nationally on standardized tests, including the ACT and SAT.

 Students find that the communication skills they have learned at Whitefield place them well ahead of the curve in their freshman year of college.
 During Junior and Senior year, Whitefield provides support to students as they seek out colleges to visit and scholarships to their schools of choice.

-We are proud to say the class of 2015-2016 each accepted well over $150,000 in scholarship awards, having been offered over one million total dollars in scholarships.
+We are proud to say the class of 2016-2017 accepted over $150,000 in scholarship awards, having been offered over one million total dollars in scholarships.
 At least half of our graduates attend college on academic scholarship.